How the Lytics front-end team rebuilt the Segment Builder.

 All the thought in the world can go into designing an interface, but it can never be a substitute for actual testing.

 The Segment Builder went through two stages of testing.
-The first stage used a simple prototype that we tested with our in-house power users (the Customer Success team) as well as external testers that had never used Lytics, but fit the persona of our users.
+The first stage used a simple prototype that we tested with our in-house power users (the Customer Success team) as well as external testers who had never used Lytics but fit the persona of our users.

 For the second stage, our engineers implemented the changes and released them as a beta.
 Our customer success and sales team were able to demo the new Segment Builder with new and existing customers to gather feedback.